Save on Energy!

 - Install a programmable thermostat.
 When used properly, it can shave $100 off your annual energy bills.

 - Use compact fluorescent lights.
-They last up to 10-13 times longer than standard bulbs and use 75% less energy.
+They last up to 10-13 times longer than standard bulbs and use 75 percent less energy.

 - Choose a high-efficiency water heater.
 An indirect oil-fired water heater produces an almost endless supply of hot water with a very fast recovery time.